AustinHuang823/Calibration-and-Distortion-Correction-in-Stereotactic-Navigation/README.md

 ## Note
 Please note that the code and detailed materials related to this project are not publicly available due to the class's rule prohibiting the public sharing of assignment solutions.

+For further inquiries or discussion on the project's concepts and methodologies, please reach out through academic channels or direct communication.

 ## Conclusion
 This project not only demonstrated the application of complex mathematical concepts to practical problems but also pushed the boundaries of what's achievable in robotic navigation and medical imaging.